pmichali/lazyjack/README.md

    sudo ~/go/bin/orca [options] {prepare|up|down|clean}
 ```

-Currently, the `prepare` and `clean` commands are implemented.
-The former will do all
-the actions to prepare a node to run Kubernetes, and the later will undo that setup.

-In the future, the `up` and `down` commands will support bringing up the Kubernetes
-cluster.
-Will consider commands for Isto support as well.
+Note: Currently, some manual steps are needed to create the configuration file, and to
+setup CA certificates on the master (and to restore them, if `down` is performed).

 ### Command Line Options
 ```